getumbrel/umbrel-os/README.md

 ### ⚡️ Don't be too reckless

 > Umbrel is still in an early stage and things are expected to break every now and then.
-We **DO NOT** recommend running it on the mainnet with real money just yet, unless you want to be really *#reckless*.
+We **DO NOT** recommend running it on mainnet with real money just yet, unless you want to be really *#reckless*.

 ## ❤️ Contributing